L1 Visa Guide: Everything You Need to Know About the L1 Visa

 - Supervise and control the work of other supervisory, professional, or managerial employees, or manage an essential function within the organization, or a department or subdivision of the organization;

-- You have the authority to hire and fire or recommend those types of personnel actions for employees directly supervised.
-If no employees are directly supervised, you function at a senior level within the organizational hierarchy or with respect to the function managed;
+- Have authority to hire and fire or recommend those types of personnel actions for employees directly supervised.
+If no employees are directly supervised, you may qualify at a senior level within the organizational hierarchy or with respect to the function managed;

 - And, you exercise discretion over the day-to-day operations of the activity or function that you have authority over.
-A first-line supervisor is not considered to be acting in a managerial capacity just by virtue of their supervisory duties unless the employees supervised are professional.
+A first-line supervisor is not considered a manager just by virtue of their supervisory duties unless the employees supervised are professional.
 [Code of Federal Regulations Section 214.2(l)]

 Executive Capacity